University of Birmingham International Work Experience scheme

 Who can apply

-The scheme is open to all undergraduate students except those in their final year.
-You must source your own opportunity.
+The scheme is open to all undergraduate students, including international students, except those in their final year.
+You must source your own internship / work experience.

 The scheme provides you with a bursary of up to £800 to cover the costs of undertaking work experience abroad.
 The amount you apply for will depend on the individual circumstances of your proposed work experience.
 In the past awards have ranged from £100 to £800 to help with expenses including: